-Integrated partners can receive real-time postbacks about rejected installs due to fraud.
+At a glance: Integrated partners can receive real-time postbacks of rejected installs.

 Integrated partners can receive postbacks about blocked installs due to fraud using one of the following methods:

 - AppsFlyer can add additional parameters to the install postback.
-The additional parameters are Reject reason and Reject reason value (when available.)
-For example: rejected_reason=site_blacklist&rejected_reason_value="1123456"
+The additional parameters are Reject reason, Reject sub-reason, and Reject reason value (when available).
+For example:

 - Create a new endpoint (a postback URL), dedicated to rejected installs, with a different structure.
 This includes the previously mentioned parameters and any other available parameters.